Youth Employment Promotion in Serbia – “YEP, Fourth Year of Implementation”

 • Implementing good practices in “local employment action planning” that better considers the needs of vulnerable groups and of employment potentials in the respective locations

-In 2019, the final year of project implementation, we will focus our work on four core areas:
+In 2019, the final year of project implementation, we focus our work on four core areas:

 • Continuing capacity development for social enterprises in cooperation with Smart Kolektiv